You can read my other 5 travel blogs by clicking on:

 Our overnights in Mexico were at Ciudad Victoria, Tuxpan, Veracruz, Villahermosa twice, Tuxtla Gutierrez twice, and Tapachula.

 Our 2003 circumnavigation of the Gulf of Mexico, using the short-lived Florida-Yucatan ferry, was our most recent preparation for Mexican highways.
 Toll roads costing up to the equivalent of 17 US cents a mile were excellent, with light traffic.
 All other roads were mediocre to bad.
-Our second evening in Mexico we crossed a beautiful world-class suspension bridge, got lost in Tampico, and drove the last 40 miles to Tuxpan in darkness.
-All agree that one must not drive at night in Latin America.
+Our second evening in Mexico we crossed a beautiful world-class suspension bridge and got lost in Tampico.
+Werove the last 40 miles to Tuxpan in darkness, although all agree that one must not drive at night in Latin America.
 That night we avoided most pavement holes but lost a hubcap.
 The road was narrow and unstriped, with sharp dropoffs where shoulders should have been.
 There were many fatalistic pedestrians on both sides, extreme tailgaters, and oncoming cars with high beams or no lights.
-I tried to drive behind other cars, aiming between their taillights, if any.
+I tried to drive behind other cars, aiming between their taillights if they had any.
 Every town has topes (speed bumps), varying in number, location, elevation and signage.
 At crawl speeds some topes scrape the bottom of the car, so that's where vendors gather in the daytime.
 Tire shops and roadside crosses abound.
 One day I passed on a narrow road, and somehow, simultaneously and impossibly, was passed by a third car.

 Each downtown at which we stayed in Mexico was photogenic.
 In the evening families strolled in the warm air, and mariachi music was everywhere.
-Countless vendors, some children, offered their wares but were satisfied with a simple "No, gracias", for these were not tourist areas.
+Countless vendors, some of them children, offered their wares but were satisfied with a simple "No, gracias", for these were not tourist areas.
 In the morning sidewalks were carefully washed, and gutters were swept in front of each shop.
 USA influence was ubiquitous, especially Christmas commercialization.
 Picture "Frosty the Snowman" in the tropics.